Searcy Denney Scarola Barnhart & Shipley PA

 Mr. Schwencke's achievements as a trial lawyer have also been recognized by his peers.
 He has been selected as one of the Best Lawyers in America, a Rising Star by Florida Super Lawyers, Legal Elite by Florida Trend magazine, and as one of the top 40 trial lawyers under the age of 40 by The National Trial Lawyers.

 Mr. Schwencke was inducted into the Florida Verdicts Hall of Fame as a result of his verdict in excess of $12 million in the case of the Estate of Andrew Connor Curtis v.
 Villas on the Green Condominium Association, et al. He obtained the largest surgical error verdict in the State of Florida in 2017 in the case of Haley vs. Hyland, MD.
 Mr. Schwencke's verdict in the case of Gray v.
 Iakovidis, MD was recognized by Courtroom View Network as one of the Top 10 Most Impressive Plaintiffs’ Verdicts and one of the top 100 medical malpractice verdicts in the United States of America in 2018.
 His 2019 verdict in the case of Roland vs. Waffle House was one of the top 40 slip-and-fall verdicts in the State of Florida that year.
+His success continued in 2021 when his verdict in the case of Rosenberg v.
+Muhletahler, MD was recognized by Courtroom View Network as one of the Top 10 Most Impressive Plaintiff’s Verdicts in the United States that year.

 As a Shareholder with Searcy Denney, Mr. Schwencke represents victims of catastrophic personal injury and wrongful death involving medical malpractice, nursing home abuse and neglect, assisted living facility abuse and neglect, motor vehicle collisions, and premises, professional, and products liability.